manthrax/olammy/README.md

-Checkout the gallery online here:
+*** Checkout the gallery online here: ***

 https://manthrax.github.io/olammy/public/index.html

+*** To just mess with the shaders themselves in isolation ***

+public/data.json ---- Contains the list of shader names public/data/     ---- Contains the fragment shaders themselves.

+If you save one of the shaders from the viewer, you will get a standalone HTML that you can plug other shaders into.

-To run the whole thing locally...
+*** To run the whole thing locally... ***

 Install ollama ...